-I’m credited as translator by VIZ Media, Yen Press, Udon Entertainment, and others on a steadily increasing amount of manga, a healthy number of art/tribute books, a few video games, and at least one book with more words than pictures.
+I’m credited as translator by VIZ Media, Yen Press, Udon Entertainment, Square-Enix, and others on a steadily increasing amount of manga, a healthy number of art/tribute books, and at least a few books with more words than pictures.

-My degree from Dartmouth College prepared me to work on Wall Street and hate myself extra hard forever, but the Japanese classes I took for seemingly no cold, hard, practical reason provided an escape route from that dark fate.
+My degree from Dartmouth College prepared me to work on Wall Street and hate myself forever, but the Japanese classes I took for seemingly no cold, hard, practical reason provided an escape route from that dark fate.

 Escape routes are rarely as direct and easily navigated as one would hope, though, and mine led me first to two years of icy, crushing, emotional isolation in the rural reaches of northern Japan, where I taught English to the teenage sons and daughters of rice farmers and lived in a perpetually frozen shoe box made of rice paper.
 With no sex, drugs, rock ‘n’ roll, or indeed any outlets at all, I eschewed most human interaction, turned inward, and discovered a stoic passion for self-study of the Japanese language, motivated further by Japan’s elegant ladder of elective standardized tests for lonely, obsessive adults.
 The dark[er] rings under my eyes and blisters on my fingers from copying 2,500 kanji characters thousands of times seemed like rewards enough for my efforts, but the payoff continued when I returned home to New York and learned that I might apply my new (and only) practical skillset to work in an industry that would pay me cash money for reading comic books and re-imagining their dialogue in my native language.

 What at first seemed like a side business on the road to who-knows-what has morphed into a career (how many years determine a career?
 Or is it a state of mind?) and this is what’s happening for me until Japan runs out of people to create media, the English-speaking demographic loses all interest in said media, or climate change kills us all.